 Related Content

-ProjectManager is not only an award-winning project management software, it’s a hub for experienced project managers.
+ProjectManager is not only award-winning project management software, it’s a hub for experienced project managers.
 It’s also great for those new to leading projects.
 ProjectManager is your one-stop shop to learn the fundamentals of the profession with informative articles, videos and guidebooks that are regularly published on the site.
 Here are a few that relate to project proposals.

 ProjectManager is online project management software that provides tools to address every aspect of managing a project, from beginning to end.
-Once you’ve used the free project proposal template and you’re ready to take your project to the next level, with real-time scheduling, reporting, and tracking, visit ProjectManager and take our free 30-day trial.
+Once you’ve used the free project proposal template and you’re ready to take your project to the next level with real-time scheduling, reporting and tracking, visit ProjectManager and take our free 30-day trial.